Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

 The introduction of progressive automation into the work of the insurance industry may drastically change the situation to the better, so many professionals in the insurance sector are thinking over turning to new solutions.
-According to Accenture, 75% of insurance executives believe that Artificial Intelligence (one of the most powerful way of implementing automation), will provide significant industry changes in the next 3 years.
-In this article we will cover top 4 automations for insurance, and see how the insurers can benefit from them.
+According to Accenture, 75% of insurance executives believe that Artificial Intelligence (one of the most powerful ways of implementing automation), will provide significant industry changes in the next 3 years.
+In this article we will cover top 4 insurance automation ideas, and see how the insurers can benefit from them.

 Automation is the technology by which a process is performed without human assistance.
-Automating various processes in insurance – information submission, underwriting, policy management, claims processing, policy renewals etc. eradicates the following:
+To automate insurance processes – information submission, underwriting, policy management, claims processing, policy renewals etc. eradicates the following: